aws-samples/bedrock-qnachatbot/README.md

 * `talking()`: Function to generate key points of a document - invoked from the main streamlit Application module.
 * `questions()`: Function to generate questions from a document - invoked from the main streamlit Application module.

+## Configuration File

+* `loki-config.ini` - Contains logo, images and greeting message for the look and feel of the Streamlit application.